Nadi-System/nadi-book/src/getting-started.md

 # Getting Started

-This section walks you throuh the process of using Nadi system through the CLI and IDE.
+This section walks you throuh the process of using NADI system through the CLI and IDE.

 Network analysis is done through the Domain Specific Programming Language.
 This is the main feature of NADI.